AJB117/gape/README.md

 ## Structure

-There are 2 components to this repository. `graphs` contains code for running the graph dataset experiments, and `mt` contains code for running the machine translation experiments.
+There are 2 main directories in this repository. `graphs` contains code for running the graph dataset experiments, and `mt` contains code for running the machine translation experiments.

 ## Setup